kollydap/sharppad/README.md

 # SharpPad
 Window's notepad is blindingly light themed, so i decided to make my own dark theme version with tabs and many other (probably useless) features.
 It uses WPF and MVVM (no MVVM Light or any nuget packages, i did it all myself).
 It's fairly robust, but it works.
 BTW, if you want to, you could improve the "messyness" of the code, cus i just splat things randomly into classes and never clean them up (most of the times).
 And, i dont think this program 100% follow the MVVM standards (maybe 90%), but who cares anyway ;)
 Here's a snapshot of the program, showing the infolist at the bottom, file explorer on the right, multiple NotepadListItems and loads of text.
+The find, file explorer and infolist can be closed/opened to take up less space also.

 ![](exampleImage.jpg)